 1. Spontaneous Abortion:

 Spontaneous abortion is the involuntary termination of pregnancy before 20th week of pregnancy.
-Spontaneous abortion is another term for miscarriage.
+Spontaneous abortion is another term for a miscarriage.
 It has been known that 50% of pregnancies experience spontaneous abortion but do not recognize them.
-Most of spontaneous abortion cases are mainly due to unsuccessful implantation and chromosomal abnormalities.
+Most of the spontaneous abortion cases are mainly due to unsuccessful implantation and chromosomal abnormalities.
 Risk factors of spontaneous abortion include chronic smoking, consumption of illicit drugs and history of genetic disease.
 Spontaneous abortion rarely happens during the second trimester of pregnancy.

 2. Induced Abortion: